-First, take control over your physical and digital assets.
+First, take control of your physical and digital assets.
 Lock down the most sensitive information to need-to-know employees, and ensure that access is protected by at least a two-level security log-in.
 It's no longer enough to protect your digital assets and network with a single password; many entities are moving to bio-security, chip requirements or two-level authentication that requires a password and security questions.
-Consider working with cyber security pros to develop protection that works for you without inhibiting efficiency.
+Consider working with cybersecurity pros to develop protection that works for you without inhibiting efficiency.

 Source: World Intellectual Property Organization, "Eight steps to secure trade secrets," Pamela Passman, accessed Dec.
 02, 2016

 The author's opinions expressed in this article are strictly his/her own and should not be attributed to any others, including other attorneys at Klein DeNatale Goldner or the law firm as a whole.